CelliesProjects/ESP32_VS1053_Stream/README.md

 Supported stream methods are http and insecure https.
 Streams can be chunked.
 Also plays mp3 and ogg files from sdcard or any mounted filesystem.

-Very lightweight, has a memory footprint of less than 6kB.
+Very lightweight, has a binary footprint of less than 7kB excluding the psram buffer.

 ## How to install and use